Fraa4/CustomProgressBar/about.md

 # Custom Progress Bar

-This mod lets you customize the position and rotation of the progress bar
+This mod lets you fully customize the position, rotation, and scale of the progress bar.

-Current features:
+## Current Features
-- Align left,center (vanilla) or right of the screen.
+- Align the progress bar to the left, center (vanilla), or right side of the screen.
-- Align top (vanilla) or bottom of the screen.
+- Align to the top (vanilla) or bottom of the screen.
-- Vertical progress bar (does not work with align top or bottom, just left or right).
+- Vertical progress bar option (works with left or right alignment, not with top or bottom).
-- Scale progress bar.
+- Adjustable progress bar scale.

-To do:
+## To Do

-- Fix globed progress bar to align and rotate players in the progress bar correctly.
+- Fix the globed progress bar so that players are aligned and rotated correctly inside it.
-- Add support to different platforms.

-Logo by notd4n1
+*Logo by notd4n1*